Making the Decision to Quit

 Relapse Doesn’t Mean Failure

 Too many people feel they aren’t able to quit because they relapse.
-It’s normal for a person to feel discouraged when they let their addiction take control again, but it’s also a common occurrence.
+It’s normal for a person to feel discouraged when their addiction takes control and their cravings cause them to relapse, but it’s also a common struggle for many smokers.

 It is important to recognize that relapse during recovery doesn’t mean failure.